North Carolina Court Records

 If you choose to pay your ticket, it may be considered the equivalent of pleading guilty to the citation.
 You have consented to accept responsibility for the violation and agreed to all associated penalties, including all fines, fees, and surcharges arising from this plea.
 You have also consented to waive your right to challenge the ticket in court.

 - If a court appearance is required, the first appearance (arraignment) will be where you will enter your GUILTY plea and pay off your fines and associated charges.
-Your ticket cannot be paid off beforehand if a court appearance is required.
+If a court appearance is required, your ticket cannot be paid off beforehand.
 This conviction may result in points being added to your license.

 Contesting a Traffic Ticket in North Carolina